-I. Component 1: Comprehensive Needs Assessment (CNA): To ensure that a school's comprehensive plan best serves the needs of those children who are failing, or are at-risk of failing, to meet the challenging State academic standards, the school must conduct a comprehensive needs assessment of the entire school that considers information on the academic achievement of children in relation to the challenging State academic standards.(ESEA section 1114(b)(6)).
+- I. Component 1: Comprehensive Needs Assessment (CNA): To ensure that a school's comprehensive plan best serves the needs of those children who are failing, or are at-risk of failing, to meet the challenging State academic standards, the school must conduct a comprehensive needs assessment of the entire school that considers information on the academic achievement of children in relation to the challenging State academic standards.
+(ESEA section 1114(b)(6)). - a.

-- a.
 Data Sources - (1) Identify at least 3 sources to ensure triangulation of the data - (2) Attach actual data reports at aggregate level

-Literacy Math Other: (Attendance, Student Wholeness, College and Career Readiness, Science, Social Studies, etc.) NWEA MAP MOY Growth Reports NWEA MAP MOY Growth Reports Lesson Progress Chart (LPC) showing curriculum-based assessment data and lesson progress Lesson Progress Chart (LPC) showing curriculum-based Reading Mastery Test data Lesson Progress Chart (LPC) showing curriculum-based unit assessment data Progress Monitoring Instrument which tracks interventions and strategies for struggling students Progress Monitoring Instrument which tracks interventions and strategies for struggling students Progress Monitoring Instrument which tracks interventions and strategies for struggling students NWEA MAP MOY Growth Reports (grades 3-5 Science)
+Literacy Math Other: (Attendance, Student Wholeness, College and Career Readiness, Science, Social Studies, etc.) NWEA MAP MOY Growth Reports NWEA MAP MOY Growth Reports Lesson Progress Chart (LPC) showing curriculum- based assessment data and lesson progress Lesson Progress Chart (LPC) showing curriculum- based Reading Mastery Test data , , , Progress Monitoring Instrument which tracks interventions and strategies for struggling students Progress Monitoring Instrument which tracks interventions and strategies for struggling students NWEA MAP MOY Growth Reports (grades 3-5 Science)

 b.
-Identified Prioritized Needs for SY24-25: Through the needs assessment, a school must consult with a broad range of stakeholders and examine relevant academic achievement data to understand students' most pressing needs and their root causes.
+Identified Prioritized Needs for SY25-26: Through the needs assessment, a school must consult with a broad range of stakeholders and examine relevant academic achievement data to understand students' most pressing needs and their root causes.
 (ESEA section 1114(b)(2); 34 C.F.R. § 200.26(a)).
 Where necessary, a school should attempt to engage in interviews, focus groups, or surveys, as well as review data on students, educators, and schools to gain a better understanding of the root causes of the identified needs.
 (Supporting School Reform by Leveraging Federal Funds in a Schoolwide Program Non-Regulatory Guidance, September 2016)

 What is the Area of Need and why was it selected?
 Data to Support What is the root cause of the identified need?
-Literacy: Students reading below level in grades 2 thru 5.
-Curriculum-based placement and mastery tests; teacher-generated lesson progress charts Chronic student absenteeism;teachers with less than 3 years of experience.
-Math: Students lacking foundational math skills from lower grades Curriculum-based unit assessments; NWEA MAP data Chronic student absenteeism;teachers with less than 3 years of experience.
-Other:
+Literacy: Students reading at least two grades below level in grades 2 thru 4 Curriculum-based placement and mastery tests; teacher- generated lesson progress charts Chronic absenteeism & teacher vacancies in key grade levels Math: Students lacking foundational math skills from lower grades Curriculum-based unit assessments; NWEA MAP data Chronic absenteeism & teacher vacancies in key grade levels Other: Other: